Skip to main content

 aislop vs CodeRabbit.

-CodeRabbit is an LLM-based reviewer that reads a pull request and writes a conversational walkthrough. aislop is a deterministic static gate that hooks into your coding agent on every keystroke, returns the same score for the same code every time, and runs with no LLM at runtime.
-The core difference: CodeRabbit reviews after the PR is open; aislop reviews while the code is being written.
+CodeRabbit is an LLM-based reviewer that reads a pull request and writes a conversational walkthrough. aislop is a deterministic static gate for defined AI-code patterns; it can run locally, in CI, or in an agent workflow, and returns the same score for the same code every time.
+The core difference: CodeRabbit reviews the PR conversation; aislop enforces repeatable checks earlier in the workflow.

 Side by side.